Spoilers For Next Week On ‘The Young And The Restless’: Dina Meets Her Grandson

-The Young and the Restless spoilers video for next week, November 4 through 8, brings a big meeting for Theo and Dina.
-Plus, Mariah and Tessa celebrate while Chelsea deals with Simon Black and tries to keep Abby from worrying about what Chelsea is hiding.
+The Young and the Restless spoilers video for next week, November 4 through November 8, brings a big meeting for Theo and Dina.
+Plus, Mariah and Tessa celebrate, while Chelsea deals with Simon Black and tries to keep Abby from worrying about what Chelsea is hiding.

 The DNA test is in, and Theo (Tyler Johnson) is Dina’s (Marla Adams) grandson.
 Jack (Peter Bergman) is determined to make sure Theo is welcomed to the family, despite Kyle’s (Michael Mealor) misgivings.
 The Inquisitr previously reported that even Lola (Sasha Calle) is thrilled about finding out Theo is related to her husband.